salmon sushi bake

 • Create artistic drizzles of spicy mayo or eel sauce

 When serving baked sushi, think about the presentation.
 Individual portions are great for dinner parties.
-Family-style servings make for a fun shared meal.
-Cut your sushi into clean, symmetrical squares for a fancy touch.
+Family-style servings create a fun, communal dining experience.
+Slice your sushi into neat, symmetrical squares to add an elegant touch.

 Adding the right sides can make your baked sushi stand out: